inmation/WebStudio-docs/webstudio/actions/README.md

 - `removeFromArray`: Removes one or more items from an array that matches the provided fields.
 - `filter`: Removes items from an array field by condition.

-A widget can be modified by an `modify` action.
 A `transform` action will be performed under the hood with `completeMsgObject` set to true.
 During execution the `model` field in the input message will always be set with the model of the designated widget.
+The message `payload` can be used to set values dynamically.

 Main signature of the `modify` action is: